greenfork/kisa/design_docs/server_architecture.md

 Server is the only while-true loop and in the end of this loop it gives control to the Client so it does its drawing things.
 Though this significantly impairs the available functionality.

-## Event-based system

-Event-based system is a mechanism for integration with internal and external plugins, generally with everything that is not in the "core" of the editor.
-The editor core emits events at the strategic points of execution and the editor allows to "hook up" into these events and do different actions based on event types and any metadata they carry.